pP6 Intro: Finding Strong Promoters in E. coli¶

 The pP6 experiment is designed to generate a sixth-generation promoter library following this strategy.

-We retain only the minimal motifs required for strong σ⁡⁰ recognition and randomize all other surrounding bases.
+We retain only the minimal motifs required for strong σ⁷⁰ recognition and randomize all other surrounding bases.
 This allows us to create new promoters that are strong, functional, and non-redundant.

-Diagram showing core RNA polymerase and sigma factor binding a consensus promoter, highlighting the -35 and -10 regions.
-Figure: σ⁡⁰ consensus promoter.
+Figure: σ⁷⁰ consensus promoter.
 The sigma factor of RNA polymerase recognizes the -35 (TTGACA) and -10 (TATAAT) boxes and initiates transcription at the +1 site.
 This image shows the promoter region unwound and engaged by polymerase.

 We also add 4 random bases upstream and downstream, yielding 31 degenerate positions in total.